mightyiam/curated-linter/README.md

 Must be provided if the CLI feature is to be used.

+### `bugs`

+> URL where the end-user should report bugs

+Must be provided if the CLI feature is to be used.

 ### `packageJson`

 > Whether to allow [end user configuration via `package.json`](#end-user-configuration-via-packagejson)